MarsBased/marsbased-website-old/_posts/2014-08-22-The-Martians-conquer-the-IronHack.markdown

 *Captain's log, stardate {{page.date | martian_date}}*

 When we created MarsBased, we decided to be a social, outgoing and media-friendly company.
-We also wanted to help the community, to pay back what the community had helped us in the beginning.
+We also wanted to help the community, to pay back what the community had given us when we started.

+In this entry you will learn about our relationship with the Ironhack.

+<!--more-->

-In the early stages of a company, this is however something hard to achieve.
+In the early stages of a company being social and media-friendly is however something hard to achieve.
 The first priorities should be creating the company, establishing an organized accounting culture and sales, and developing your product.

-<!--more-->

 Once the cash comes in, and stabilizes the company, you can take some time to contribute back to the community.
-While it's not mandatory, it clearly helps developing a friendly attitude as a company.
+While it's not mandatory, it feels really fair from our point of view.

 Lately, we have been helping newcomers in the Ruby community.